h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 *Things to Note:*

+1. **Download** allows for a full-scale image of the Graph to be downloaded.
- - The **Help** button explains the **Correlation Graph**.
+2. The **Help** button explains the **Correlation Graph**.
 This feature is available for all graphs.
- - **Download** allows for a full-scale image of the Graph to be downloaded.

-5. Exit out of the **Correlation Graph** view by clicking on the **X** at the top-right corner of the graph.
-6. After you are done exploring the other graphs, go back to the **Datasets page**.

-Driverless AI  shows the graphs that are "relevant" aspects of the data.
+Exit out of the **Correlation Graph** view by clicking on the **X** at the graph's top-right corner.
+After you are done exploring the other graphs, go back to the **Datasets page**.
+While exploring, keep in mind that Driverless AI shows graphs that represent "relevant" aspects of the data.
 The following are the type of graphs available:

 - Correlated Scatterplots
 - Spikey Histograms